wp-plugins/mailchimp-for-wp/readme.txt

 = 1.0 =
 * Added support for group checkboxes
-* Added support for paragraph elements in error messages, they are now wrapped in `<div>` tags.
+* Added support for paragraph elements in error and success messages, the messages are now wrapped in `<div>` instead.
 Update your custom CSS rules
 * Added some translation filters for qTranslate and WPML compatibility.

 = 0.8.3 =